 What do you use for the “chicken” substitute?

 It’s not real chicken of course!
 My favorite vegan chicken replacement to use in this soup is Butler Soy Curls!
-(They are dehydrated soy protein that has a taste and texture that is unbelievably close to chicken when re-hydrated in the broth).
-They are also gluten free, which is great for those of us who avoid gluten.
+(They are dehydrated soy protein that has a taste and texture that is unbelievably close to chicken when they are re-hydrated in the broth).
+Soy Curls are also gluten free, which is great for people who avoid gluten.

 While the onion is slowly cooking, chop up the celery and carrots.
 Then toss them in after the onion has become slightly translucent.